 Aside from the QDWI Program, all these programs will help pay for your Part B premiums.

 Medicare Savings Program eligibility automatically qualifies you for Extra Help.
 The Extra Help program helps you cover the costs of prescriptions.
 However, if you qualify for Extra Help, that does not mean you also qualify for the Medicare Savings Program.

-Medicare Eligibility Check
+Medicare Eligibility Checker